easystats/modelbased/paper/paper.md

 At a fundamental level, `modelbased` and similar packages leverage model *predictions*.
 These predictions can be of different types, depending on the model and the question at hand.
 For instance, predictions can be associated with **confidence intervals** (`predict = "expectation"`) or **prediction intervals** (`predict = "prediction"`).
 The former corresponds to the uncertainty around the "relationship" (i.e., the conditional estimate, typically of the expectation ($E[X]$) according to a model's parameters), while the latter is typically larger and provides information about the range which individual observations might take.
 Moreover, for generalized linear models (GLMs), predictions can be made on the **response scale** (`predict = "response"`) or the **link scale** (`predict = "link"`).
 This corresponds for instance to predictions in terms of probability (response scale) or log odds (link scale) for logistic regression models.

-These different types of estimates can be obtained for observations in the original dataset—which is useful to assess the model's goodness-of-fit—or for new data (typically a "data grid")—which is useful for visualization.
+These different types of estimates can be obtained for observations in the original dataset - which is useful to assess the model's goodness-of-fit - for new data (typically a "data grid"), which is useful for visualization.

 For convenience, the `modelbased` package includes four related functions, which mostly differ in their default arguments for `data` and `predict`[^1]: